aaronsuh1201/Silicon-diode/README.md

 ## What this does

 This models how much voltage is needed to drive a given current through a silicon p-n junction, and how that changes with temperature and series resistance.
-Since a diode is the simplest device you can build from doped silicon — and a transistor is essentially two of them — understanding its behavior is the foundation for understanding semiconductor devices generally.

 ## The physics